Dear Families and Parents of New Students,

 - Your students are already impressive, accomplished, and smart.
 They’ve seized opportunities and made the most of them.
 Many such students define success in terms of a journey that goes from strength to strength, with no bumps in the road.
 But part of making the most of college is knowing when and where to ask for help and guidance.

 Finally, please accept my warm wishes to you all.
-You’ll find lots of concrete information and answers to questions on our First-Year website , and even more on our parents and families website.
+You’ll find a lot of concrete information and answers to questions on our First-Year website, and even more on our parents and families website.
 If you don’t find what you need there, don’t hesitate to reach out to us.

 I’m looking forward to meeting those of you who can make it to campus at the end of the month.
 It’s always terrific to meet the families who are behind the amazing young people starting their college education here.